SkeLLLa/fastify-metrics/README.md

 It also exports client to fastify instance `fastify.metrics.client` which you may use it in your routes.

 You may create your metrics when app starts and store it in `fastify.metrics` object and reuse them in multiple routes.

+### Registry clear

+After calling `registry.clear()` all metrics are removed from registry.
+In order to add them again to the registry, call `fastify.mterics.initMetricsInRegistry`.

 <sub>[Back to top](#toc)</sub>